HXSmc/unity-2d-character-controller/README.md

-# unity 2d character controller using the new input system with the player input component
+# unity 2d character controller using the new input system with the new player input component